 - Permanent residents with South Africa ID card are welcome to apply

-- Must be able to secure a leave of absence from employer
+- Must be able to secure a leave of absence from an employer

 - Must be able to pass admission at Harvard